Are Most Published Social Psychology Findings False?

 I did not discover these phenomena.
 So my replications constitute independent evidence that the phenomena are real.
 However, none of these were direct replications.
 In modern parlance, all were conceptual replications.
-Indeed, this distinction was itself not on my mind when I conducted those studies.
-25 years ago (or 15 or even 5) no one was talking about direct versus conceptual replications, and I just took for granted that other research had found a phenomena, and went about seeing if I could, too, usually in the service of some other research effort (e.g., Rosenthal & Jacobson, 1968 demonstrated experimentally-induced self-fulfilling prophecies; I wanted to see if expectations teachers developed on their own, without being misled by researchers, were also self-fulfilling – they were).
-I often did reproduce others’ phenomena (most recently, we completed a successful conceptual replication of Jones’ & Harris’ pro-/anti-Castro speech/correspondence bias study – but with sex stereotypes constraining behavior rather than researcher requests).
+Indeed, this distinction was itself not on my mind when I conducted those studies: 25 years ago (or 15 or even 5) no one was talking about direct versus conceptual replications.
+I just took for granted that other research had found a phenomenon and went about seeing if I could, too, usually in the service of some other research effort.
+I often did reproduce others’ phenomena.
 Now, most of these are not the "hot flashy topics" of the last 20 years.
 No priming, no implicit prejudice, no power posing, no stereotype threat.
 Many, though not all, of these findings are accompanied by quite large effect sizes (which was one of the predictors of replication success in the OSC, 2015 paper).

 - Jon Haidt's moral foundations replicate.